Skip to main content

 That means we’re taking action on several routine operations, like:

 • Vehicles: We're replacing petrol and diesel vehicles with electric equivalents.
-Thus far, around 10% of our admin fleet (all non-forest vehicles) are electric, and we hope to reach 50% by 2025.
+Thus far, almost 20% of our fleet are electric or hybrid and we will add a further 30 electric vehicles to our fleet in the coming financial year (25/26)..
 This will reduce our emissions substantially.
-To support this, we're installing charging points at many of our properties and destinations to support both staff and visitors in going green.
+To support this, we're installing charging points at many of our To support our electric and hybrid fleet.
+We currently have 119 scattered across our forests.
+We hope to double this in the next 18 months as we continue towards a greener fleet.

 • Buildings: We have buildings of all types across Scotland, including offices, visitor centres, storage units, workshops and more.
 Upgrading windows, lighting and insulation in these buildings can go a long way to reducing energy waste, and make them more efficient to operate.
 In 2020 we upgraded 10 buildings to modern standards which will help reduce our energy usage and emissions.